saesh/pizza/sauce/02-new-york-style-tomato-sauce.md

 ## Process

-- crush tomatoes with potatoe stomper until no big pieces are left, puree until no big pieces left
+- crush tomatoes with potatoe stomper until no big pieces are left, puree a bit, should not be super smooth
 - combine oil and butter in pan until butter is melted
 - add oregano, garlic and pepper flakes, and pinch of salt, cook for a couple of minutes, don't let it brown
 - add tomato, basil, onion halves and sugar, cook for about one hour